mazzalab/fastqwiper/README.md

 [BBTools](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/) (install [instructions](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/installation-guide/))

-Both packages need to be downloaded and installed in the root folder of FastqWiper, as the image below
+If installed from source, `gzrt` scripts need to be put on PATH. `bbmap` must be installed in the root folder of FastqWiper, as the image below

 ![FastqWiper folder yierarchy](assets/hierarchy.png)

 ### Commands:
 Copy the fastq files you want to fix in the `data` folder.
 **N.b.**: In all commands above, you will pass to the workflow the name of the sample to be analyzed through the config argument: `sample_name`.
 Remember that your fastq files' names must finish with `_R1.fastq.gz` and `_R2.fastq.gz`, for paired fastq files, and with `.fastq.gz`, for individual fastq files, and, therefore, the text to be assigned to the variable `sample_name` must be everything <u>before</u> them.
-E.g., if your files are `my_sample_R1.fastq.gz` and `my_sample_Re.fastq.gz`, then `--config sample_name=my_sample`.
+E.g., if your files are `my_sample_R1.fastq.gz` and `my_sample_R2.fastq.gz`, then `--config sample_name=my_sample`.

 #### Paired-end files